xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/transfer_settings.md

 3. Click **Submit** to save the changes.

-After setting your default FROM email, you should test your settings by sending a test email via the **'Test email configuration'** section at the bottom of the page.
+After adjusting the FROM/REPLY-TO settings, you should test your settings by sending a test email via the **'Test email configuration'** section at the bottom of the page.

 ![test.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/test.png)